Bomb scares charges? The defense team at Meyer Van Severen, S.C. have experience defending this charge at trial.

-Bomb scares is a crime that isn’t very commonly charged in Wisconsin.
+Bomb scares are a crime that isn’t very commonly charged in Wisconsin.
 And because the crime is the lowest possible level felony, it’s often reduced to misdemeanor charges during plea negotiations.
 But sometimes you’re looking to take a criminal case to jury trial.
 Attorney Matthew R. Meyer of Meyer Van Severen, S.C. has defended bomb scares at trial.
-Bomb scares cases can be complex, dealing with subpoenas of phone records, defendant statements, and the statements of witnesses.
-Our criminal defense attorneys believe that defending a bomb scares case is best done by top Milwaukee defense attorneys.
+These criminal cases can be complex, dealing with subpoenas of phone records, defendant statements, and the statements of witnesses.
+Our criminal defense attorneys all believe the same thing: the best defense attorney puts you in the best position to win your case.

 If charged with bomb scares, hire a seasoned defense attorney.
 Certainly give criminal defense attorney Matt Meyer at call at (414) 270-0202.
 Regardless of your goals, we successfully defend criminal cases.

 What are “bomb scares”?